Pipedream provides native integrations for + APIs. Once you connect an account, you can

 From the HTTP Request action

+Craft a custom HTTP request in a workflow with a connected account without code.
 In a new step, select the Send any HTTP Request to start a new HTTP Request action.

 From a code step

-You can connect accounts to code steps by using an app
+You can connect accounts to code steps by using anapp

 prop.
 Refer to the connecting apps in Node.js documentation.